-We will, however, be subject to Section 404(a) of the Sarbanes-Oxley Act beginning with our first Annual Report on Form 10-K following the separation which requires, among other things, annual management assessments of the effectiveness of our internal control over financial reporting beginning in our second annual report filed after the distribution.
+We are, however, subject to Section 404(a) of the Sarbanes-Oxley Act.
+Beginning with our Annual Report on Form 10-K for the fiscal year 2020, we must include a management assessment of the effectiveness of our internal control over financial reporting.
 As of the expiration of our emerging growth company status and smaller reporting company status, we will be broadly subject to enhanced reporting and other requirements under the Exchange Act and Sarbanes-Oxley Act.
 This will require, among other things, annual management assessments of the effectiveness of our internal control over financial reporting and a report by our independent registered public accounting firm addressing these assessments.
-These and other obligations will place significant demands on our management, administrative and operational resources, including duplicating computer hardware infrastructure, implement additional financial and management controls, reporting systems and procedures and hire additional accounting, finance and information technology staff.
+These and other obligations will place significant demands on our management, administrative and operational resources, including accounting and information technology resources.
+To comply with these requirements, we anticipate that we will need to further upgrade our systems, including duplicating computer hardware infrastructure, implement additional financial and management controls, reporting systems and procedures and hire additional accounting, finance and information technology staff.
 Our management and other personnel will need to devote a substantial amount of time to these compliance initiatives.
 Moreover, these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costlier.
 If we are unable to do this in a timely and effective fashion, our ability to comply with our financial reporting requirements and other rules that apply to reporting companies could be impaired and our business, prospects, financial condition and results of operations could be harmed.